This shop has been compensated by Collective Bias, Inc. and Rubbermaid®. All opinions are mine alone. #GarageCleanUp #CollectiveBias

 The groundwork is laid and now it’s time to get everything in its place.
 Here is the thing about organizing: everyone has a different logic for their organization method and no one understands yours.
 You may scoff at that idea but I cannot tell you how many times someone couldn’t find the band-aids in the first aid kit.
 It seems so obvious to me, but they look in the medicine basket because “It’s an emergency!”.
 Make sure everyone knows where an item belongs or it will never find its way back.

 In order to get the kid’s toys off the ground, we used these rails which are quick and easy to install.
 To install the rails , you will need a hardware pack: one pack is needed to mount a 48″ rail and two packs are needed to mount an 84″ rail.
 The wall panels also have hardware packs available to use and the color matches for a professional look.
 Simply add the screws into your studs and slide the cover over the rail.
-Add hooks and accessories as you see fit.
+Add hooks and accessories as you see fit, the bike rack is a real space saver.
 The best part about this system is the you can change it in a few seconds as your needs change.

 Step 5 – Maintain